 I am an editor/publisher of historical author and grandfather, Patrick John “Stanley McShane” Rose.
 Like he, I’m short of time and money.
 Professing to be a “sailor, prospector, miner, and cowpoke,” he had a lifetime of experiences to write about, which the scalawag did in the late 20’s/early 1930’s.

 McShane left me a trunk full of his manuscripts, short stories, poems, and paintings.
-That includes pages of eloquent Victorian style, hand-written instructions for publishing, “Cocos Island Treasure, “Sons of the Sea,” “Lucky Joe,” and “Hot Air Promotions”.
+That includes pages of eloquent Victorian style, hand-written instructions for submission.
+Back then, they didn’t have self-publishing available.
+“Cocos Island Treasure,” was first followed shortly by “Sons of the Sea,” “Lucky Joe,” and “Hot Air Promotions.”
 A digital only novella, “Busters of Bitter River” followed, and in 2015, “Sole Survivor, A Fiction Adventure Anthology.”
 Talk about a learning curve!
-Even self-published means you will probably spend more time in marketing and promotion than creating the plot, researching, writing, editing, and publishing the manuscript than writing the original novel.
+Even self-published means you will probably spend more time in marketing and promotion than creating the plot, researching, writing, editing, and publishing than writing the original novel.
 (This is the part where I come in.)

 The push for sales includes begging for reviews.
 And now with the advent of social media, comes Facebook, Twitter, YouTube, Linked In, book trailers, and blogs–the tip of the proverbial iceberg.
 Grandpa–you owe me–Big Time!